isralduke/thatbook/30-amos.md

 ## Chapter 2

-> <a name="2:1">2:1</a> This is what the Lord says:
+<a name="2:1">2:1</a> This is what the Lord says:

-> “Because Moab has committed three crimes—
+> “Because Moab has committed three crimes —
-> make that four!—I will not revoke my decree of judgment.
+> make that four! — I will not revoke my decree of judgment.
 > They burned the bones of Edom’s king into lime.
 > <a name="2:2">2:2</a> So I will set Moab on fire,
 > and it will consume Kerioth’s fortresses.